The Greek Age of Bronze

 Citadel under siege on the silver rhytom from shaft grave IV at Mycenae dated around 1550-1500 BC

 Unfortunately no similar diplomatic style documents were produced by the Achaean palace administration or at least no evidences have been so far attested.
-Nevetheless some of the linear B tables from Pylos seem provide evidence of female slaves coming from the eastern Aegean.
+Nevertheless on some of the linear B tables from Pylos seem provide evidence of female slaves coming from the eastern Aegean.
 The women were either captured during seaborne raids, or brought from slave traders.
-The fact they are usually mentioned with their children but not with men implies the familiar raiding pattern of predatory warbands, when the men are killed and the women carried off.
+The fact they are usually mentioned with their children but not with men implies the familiar raiding pattern of predatory war-bands, when the men are killed and the women carried off.
 These groups of women are recorder doing menial tasks such as grinding grain, carding flax and spinning wool.
 Their ration quotas suggest that they were numbered in the hundreds (about 700 women with their 400 girls and 300 boys who..."belong to them").
 Many are distinguished by ethnic adjectives, probably denoting the places they came from, and though some of these are still not understood, several of the women come from eastern Aegean island or the western seaboard of Anatolia- Knidos, Miletos, Lemnos, Halikarnassos, Chios and AS-WI-JA which seems to be related the Assuwa (Lydia) of the Hittite tablets.
 Recorded on one tablet from Pylos (PY Ep 705.6) there is even the enigmatic name TO-RO-JA (woman from Troy?).
+Other possible references of a woman or a man from Troy are also attested on one tablet from Knossos and one from Thebes.
 These descriptions often use the term LA-WI-AI-AI "captives" which is the same word used by Homer to describe women seized by Achilles at Lyrnessos during a predatory foray south of Troy (*13).

 TROJAN WAR HYPOTHESIS

-Considering the above mentioned elements coming from the historical documents and the archaeological sources we can thus express two main hypothesis:
+Considering these and the others above mentioned elements coming from the historical documents and the archaeological sources we can thus express a reasonable hypothesis about the Trojan war:

-During the collapse of the Bronze Age society the flow of migrating populations in different Mediterranean areas (see also the page dedicated to the Sea People) in which also the Achaeans were involved, was the cause of the destruction of the Luwian city of Wilusa which was attacked, destroyed and burned around 1180 BC.
-(If we consider the latest possible date for the destruction of Troy VIi, formerly Troy VIIa).
-The memories of the previous Achaeans sieges on the Wilusa land and the surrounding Anatolian areas plus its final destruction, also caused by the Achaean Sea People, take form in a poem which starts to be orally composed by the bards in this very late bronze Age sub-Mycenaean period as a memory of the eroic past time.
+During the collapse of the Bronze Age society the flow of migrating populations in different Mediterranean areas in which also the Achaeans were involved, was the cause of the destruction of the Luwian city of Wilusa which was again attacked, destroyed and burned around 1200-1180 BC (destruction of Troy VIi, formerly Troy VIIa).
+The memories of the previous Achaeans sieges on the Wilusa land and the surrounding Anatolian areas plus its final destruction, also caused by the Achaean Sea People, take form in a poem which starts to be orally composed by the bards in this very late bronze Age sub-Mycenaean period as a memory of the heroic past time.

 THE TROJAN HORSE